Cloud Transcoding: What It Is and Why It’s Important [2021 Update]

 Dacast requires specific encoder setting configurations to ensure that the platform works properly and produces the highest quality of content.

-Here are a few settings that we require broadcasters to use when streaming with our platform.
+Here are a few settings that we require broadcasters to use when streaming with our video platform.

 Required Live Encoder Settings